unshakenme/OSPAT/README.md

 ## Structure
 The curriculum is split into 2 parts, the core requirements and several elective options.
 The core requirements aim to cover the basic knowledge every provider of psychedelic-assisted psychotherapy should be familiar with.
 This foundation will allow students to more easily absorb the information contained in the elective options.

-Completing this curriculum should take a minimum of
+Completing this curriculum should take a minimum of 200 hours.

 # Core Requirements
 These readings and videos will provide the fundamental knowledge necessary to become a successful Psychedelic-Assisted Psychotherapy provider.
 To complete this curriculum, you must complete everything in this section.